-People often ask why are there so many marbles on the beach?
-The first glass marbles were made in 1846, but stone or clay marbles are documented to have been found from around 2500 BCE.
+People often ask why are there so many marbles on the beach.
+Mostly, marbles come from coastal rubbish dumps, from aerosol cans, codd bottles, and children’s toys.
+The first glass marbles were made in 1846, but stone or clay marbles have been documented to have been found from around 2500 BCE.
 There are many reasons why there are so many marbles on the beach, and in this article, we will give a thorough explanation.

 Marbles used for practical purposes

-Codd bottles came in various colours, and so were the marbles inside them.
+Codd bottles came in various colours, and so did the marbles inside them.
 Codd marbles are usually a solid round piece of glass with no interior colours or patterns.
-The most popular colour is aqua, but you can find green, teal, red and even blue.
+The most popular colour is aqua, but you can also find green, teal, red, and even blue.

-Two one inch lathes were laid as tracks parallel to one another, and the marbles were placed in between them.
+Two one-inch lathes were laid parallel to one another as tracks, and the marbles were placed between them.
 Freight was pushed up onto the marble tracks and rolled.
 These types of marbles will only be found on the beach if they run alongside or near a railway or if they were dumped in coastal rubbish dumps.
 These kinds of marbles were used for practical purposes, so like the codd marbles, they were not fancy coloured or patterned like the marbles that we used to play with; they were usually green in colour.

-This is a popular misconception that was told and repeated among seaglass enthusiasts.
-There is actually no credible evidence that marbles were ever used as ships ballast; with all the other cheaper materials they could use like stone or sand, it really doesn’t make sense to use expensive glass marbles.
-Just because they weren’t used as ballast, it doesn’t mean that marbles couldn’t have come from ships.
+Ships’ ballast: This is a popular misconception that has been told and repeated among sea glass enthusiasts.
+There is actually no credible evidence that marbles were ever used as ship ballast; with all the other cheaper materials they could use, like stone or sand, it really doesn’t make sense to use expensive glass marbles.
+Just because they weren’t used as ballast doesn’t mean that marbles couldn’t have come from ships.

 Back in the day, ships were used to import and export goods.
 The only way to transport these items to other countries was via ship.
-There has been an unknown number of shipwrecks over hundreds of years, and any of them could have been filled with a cargo of marbles, but this is, of course, just a theory.
+There have been an unknown number of shipwrecks over the centuries, and any of them could have been filled with a cargo of marbles, but this is, of course, just a theory.

-Seeded marbles – this is a very controversial topic among beachcombers, and many really dislike the idea of seeded marbles.
-Seeding is known in the beachcombing community as someone purposely throwing marbles into the sea with the intention of finding them later.
+Seeded marbles: This is a very controversial topic among beachcombers, and many really dislike the idea of seeded marbles.
+People who go beachcombing call it “seeding” when they throw marbles into the water on purpose so they can find them later.

-People who seed seaglass or marbles in the sea do so to recreate the naturally tumbled effect from being tossed around the rocks and sand.
+People who seed sea glass or marbles in the sea do so to recreate the naturally tumbled effect of being tossed around the rocks and sand.

 Most seaglass enthusiasts frown upon seeding.
-It is not seen as genuine seaglass if it is put there intentionally.
-It is not just about finding seaglass that excites beachcombers; for many, it’s the fact that every piece they find is a piece of history.
-Modern glass or marbles just don’t have the same effect as finding something that is 100 plus years old.
+It is not seen as genuine sea glass if it is put there intentionally.
+It’s not just about finding sea glass that excites beachcombers; for many, it’s the fact that every piece they find is a piece of history.
+Modern glass or marbles just don’t have the same effect as finding something that is 100+ years old.

 Why do marbles end up on the beach or river?